Briggs & Stratton Vanguard Engines

 - Heavy Duty Dual Ball Bearings support the crankshaft on both ends, rather than the single bearing commonly used.
 This gives longer life and higher power output because of reduced friction.
 It also makes engine starting much easier.

-- Heat Treated Steel Gears, rather than molded plastic used on lower grade engines.
+- Heat Treated Steel Gears deliver superior reliability and performance compared to molded plastic gears used on lower grade engines.

-F. Premium Lo-Tone Exhaust System provides exceptional noise reduction.
+- Premium Lo-Tone Exhaust System with Spark Arrestor provides exceptional noise reduction and safe operation, while maintaining optimal power.

 Horsepower and Torque Ratings